 - Bone abnormalities, including scoliosis and macrodactyly

-- Many people with CLOVES syndrome experience worsening symptoms over time
+- Many people with CLOVES syndrome experience worsening signs and symptoms over time

-- Overlap with symptoms of hemihyperplasia-multiple lipomatosis and fibroadipose hyperplasia may also occur
+- Overlap with signs and symptoms of hemihyperplasia-multiple lipomatosis and fibroadipose hyperplasia or overgrowth may also occur

 ILM (Isolated Lymphatic Malformation)